QwenLM/Qwen-Agent

 If you choose to use the model service offered by DashScope, please ensure that you set the environment variable

-to your unique DashScope API key. -
+DASHSCOPE_API_KEYto your unique DashScope API key. -

 Alternatively, if you prefer to deploy and use your own model service, please follow the instructions provided in the README of Qwen2 for deploying an OpenAI-compatible API service.
 Specifically, consult the vLLM section for high-throughput GPU deployment or the Ollama section for local CPU (+GPU) deployment.
-For the QwQ and Qwen3 model, it is recommended to add the
+For the QwQ and Qwen3 model, it is recommended to do not add the

 Developing Your Own Agent

-Qwen-Agent offers atomic components, such as LLMs (which inherit from class BaseChatModel
+Qwen-Agent offers atomic components, such as LLMs (which inherit from class BaseChatModel and come with function calling) and Tools (which inherit

 The following example illustrates the process of creating an agent capable of reading PDF files and utilizing tools, as well as incorporating a custom tool: